The British owner of a property in Sitges pays extortion money to get squatters out, showing how effective the squatter extortion model is in Spain.

 And most importantly, it shows that prevention is cheaper than the cure.
 Any decent alarm system would have helped the owner avoid this extortion, and save a lot of money.
 Good door, window, and building security would also have helped, and cost less.

 I’m working on a guide to dealing with squatters in Spain, in which I’ll look at prevention, and how to deal with squatters if they get in.
-I’d love to hear from anyone who has had any problems with squatters in Spain.
-Please get in touch through my contact form below.
-And sign up for my news bulletin if you want to be kept informed of everything to do with the squatter threat in Spain.
+Sign up for my news bulletin if you want to be kept informed of everything to do with the squatter threat in Spain.